Hi, there!

 What makes a good employee experience strategy?

 There are several ways to approach developing or enhancing the employee experience.
-While not an exhaustive list, here are seven best practice steps to consider:
+While not an exhaustive list, here are seven best practice steps to consider when crafting your employee experience strategy:

 1. Do your research.